 - Nor is there substantial evidence of recognition for work outside their

 A very similar reason to the mentioned above, but it is related to your routine job.
 Many applicants made this mistake: they provide two Letters of Recommendation from the managers of their own companies.
 Or sometimes they attach ten supporting documents related only with their work experience in a current (or previous) company.
 You must diversify your materials as much as possible to demonstrate your ability to influence many people.

 - Based on the evidence presented from the Advanced Marketing course, the applicant just barely met the pass threshold.

 If you want to add any certificate or other evidence of achievement – care about the level of it.
 You cannot add a document with average (or minimal) score and claim that you are an Exceptional Promise (or even Exceptional Talent).
-Sometimes it is better to avoid applying document that can decrease level of your visa application.
+Sometimes it is better to avoid applying document that can decrease the level of your visa application.

 One of my most “favourite” topics.
 Many future applicants for Tier 1 Exceptional Talent Visa are seeking for a C-suite level manager to get a Letter of Recommendation.
 As I know, they even provide an example sometimes.
-But not too many people are successful with this process.
-Since usually, the text of such letters is copy-pasted from the first result of search engine search.
+But not too many people are successful in this process.
+Since usually, the text of such letters is copy-pasted from the first result of a search engine search.
 Mainly, such letters write about experienced experts, many years of real experience and hard-working type of behaviour.
 But nothing specific.
-And this is an obvious reason why the letter becomes generic.
+And this is an apparent reason why the letter becomes generic.
 To avoid this problem, ask your trusted signer to write about your projects and contributions, your very unique skills and experiences.